jhofecubo/jhofecubo/README.md

 - 👋 Hi, I’m @jhofecubo
 - 👀 I’m interested in ...
-Machine learning and artificial inteligence.
-Psychology
+Video game development, machine learning, artificial inteligence, mixed reality and ciberpsychology.
-- 🌱 I’m currently learning ...Data science
+- 🌱 I’m currently learning ...Game development
 - 💞️ I’m looking to collaborate on ...
 Either to recruit people for tech companies, or start a bussiness from an idea
 - 📫 How to reach me ... https://www.linkedin.com/in/jhonatan-fernando-curubo-blanco-24862711b/